tanvir-git/odoo-documentation/content/applications/sales/point_of_sale/shop/sales_order.rst

 ============

 When working in retail, you might need to order products directly from your Point of sale.
-Fortunately, Odoo Point of Sale is fully integrated with Odoo Sales, meaning that you can create a sales order and pay for it directly from your point of sale.
+Fortunately, CoquiAPPs Point of Sale is fully integrated with CoquiAPPs Sales, meaning that you can create a sales order and pay for it directly from your point of sale.

 Select a sales order